Edit Template

 Whilst GenAI usually waits for our hopefully well-designed prompt to be of assistance, Agentic AI consists of agents, i.e., software modules that do their job in the background.
 Their activities can be started by humans, can also be triggered by batch jobs or events.

-After sending a signal to mobile phones, it uses the just received signal and the response to learn from that.
+After sending a signal to mobile phones, it uses the just received signal and the response to learn.
 That is a simple machine learning example.

 Of course, this can be more complex.